kkgthb/azure-data-factory-inter-environment-deployment/README.md

 You'll need to give your CI/CD pipeline codebase a special identity that it can use when asked to **authenticate** itself while trying to deploy an ADF definition into production _("Hi, I'm a CI/CD codebase dedicated to the 'Hello World' ADF project!")_.

-To do that, you'll create a Microsoft Entra ID _(formerly "Azure Active Directory" / "AAD")_ "**[Service Principal](https://learn.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals?tabs=browser)**" -- specifically one of the "**[App Registration](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)**" variety.
+To do that, you'll create a Microsoft Entra ID _("Entra," formerly "Azure Active Directory" / "AAD")_ "**[Service Principal](https://learn.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals?tabs=browser)**" -- specifically one of the "**[App Registration](https://learn.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app)**" variety.

 _(Note:  In an enterprise setting, you might have to open a ticket to have one created.
 Alternatively, you might have -- or be able to ask for -- a Privileged Identity Management ("PIM") role that lets you create an App Registration yourself, and into which you can temporarily escalate your own privileges into as needed.)_